 There are no restrictions on downloading, distributing, or using the software programs provided on this website.
 No viruses have been encountered in the executable Fortran programs.
+The Fortran programs should be run on a 32-bit PC.
 The author would be most thankful for any communication regarding difficulties encountered during program execution.

 2. The problem of optimally locating two facilities in response to the continuous uniform distribution of demand points across a complex polygonal region is addressed in this paper.
 The region may be partitioned into subregions each of which display different intensities of demand.
 Expected total transportation cost, which is to be minimized, is expressed as a quadratic function of travel distance.
 Two examples are presented, a simple illustrative example of the basic solution procedure being applied, and a complex example more representative of conditions surrounding a forestry related problem.
 Results are verified with a separately developed program and future research opportunities are explored.